Melchy/Ridge/readme.md

 actionResult.IsServerErrorStatusCode() // status code >=500 and <600
 actionResult.Unwrap() // get ControllerResult<T> which contains all of the above information
 ```

-## Do not use ActionResult<T> properties

-ActionResult<T> contains `Result`, `Value` properties.
-**Do not use those properties in tests.
-Use extension methods mentioned above instead.**

-## Setting properties on controller has no effect

-When you create controller using ``ControllerBuilder``:

-``var testController = controllerFactory.CreateController<ExamplesController>();``

-This instance of controller is proxied which means that the implementation is replaced
-at runtime by diffrent implementation.
-For this reason it makes no sense to call
-methods or properties which do not correspond to http calls.

 ## Exceptions